The city of silk

 Lucca for lovers of bicycle

-Versilia is located in the province of Lucca and develops between Viareggio and Forte dei Marmi.
+Versilia is located in the province of Lucca and develops between Viareggio and Forte Dei Marmi.
 Viareggio well known for its summer waterfront, Carnival and the Liberty Tuscan mansions.
-Forte dei Marmi, with its beaches, boutiques and art galleries, is popular place for summer holidays.
+Forte Dei Marmi, with its beaches, boutiques and art galleries, is a popular place for summer holidays.
 Pietrasanta (Little Athens), for its cultural heritage, the Festival Versiliana and contemporary artists who stay there.